flosse/scaleApp/README.markdown

     - new `modulestate` plugin to emit events on module state changes
 - cleaner code
 - `Mediator`: do not *clone* objects any more (do it manually instead)
+- test with mocha, chai, sinon, karma and PhantomJS instead of buster.js

 #### v0.3.9 (12-2012)